rucinskimaciej/tapsterbot/doc/tapsterbot-wiki/13--\-FAQ.md

   ```

 * And if my Tapster robot screams "Exterminate!"?
-  * Call The Doctor and run you clever boy!
+  * Call The Doctor and Run You Clever Boy!